Problem

 wait_timeout: 86400

 Step 3.
-Assign this parameters group to the MySQL read replica instance.
+Assign this group of parameters to the MySQL read replica instance.

 There are 2 options for extracting data using CDC and loading it into the Snowflake:

-- Create a separate flow to extract data from the database and create CSV files in the local storage and another flow to load CSV files into the Snowflake.
+- Create a separate Flow to extract data from the database, create CSV files in the local storage, and another Flow to load CSV files into the Snowflake.

 For this project, we decided to use option 1.
 Option 2 requires a complicated setup with a separate message queue such as Kafka or Azure Event Hubs.